-Under regulation 40 you must keep a copy of the documents and information you obtained to fulfil your CDD obligations and sufficient supporting records of the transaction to enable it to be reconstructed for a period of five years following the completion of the transaction or the end of the business relationship.
+Under regulation 40 you must keep a copy of the documents and information you obtained to fulfil your CDD obligations.
+You must also have sufficient supporting records of the transaction for it to be reconstructed for a period of five years following the completion of the transaction or the end of the business relationship.
 At the end of the five-year period you must delete any personal data in those records unless:

-- you are required to retain records containing person data under an enactment or for the purposes of court proceedings or you have reasonable grounds for believing the records need to be retained for legal proceedings, or
+- you’re required to retain records containing person data under an enactment or for the purposes of court proceedings or you have reasonable grounds for believing the records need to be retained for legal proceedings or

-Under regulation 41 you may not process personal data obtained for the purposes of the regulations for any other purpose unless it is permitted under an enactment or you have the consent of person whose data it is.
+- Under regulation 41 you may not process personal data obtained for the purposes of the MLR 2017 for any other purpose unless it is permitted under an enactment or you have the consent of person whose data it is.
 In addition, you must provide new clients with:

 - the information specified in paragraph 2(3) of Part 2 of Schedule 1 to the Data Protection Act 1998 and

-You should consider whether you need to update your client care letters and/or terms of business as a result of the regulations.
+You should consider whether you need to update your client care letters and/or terms of business as a result of the MLR 2017.

 back to top